schollz/acid-test/README.md

 generative acid basslines.

 ![meme](/img/meme.png)

 lately I've been listening to acid music and thinking about markov chains. previously I used markov chains to make a [jazz piano accompaniment](https://github.com/schollz/pianoai). it seemed to me that acid house basslines amenable to applying stateless logic for generating believable sequences. whether this is believable acid music or not is...debatable.

+this script started off as a literal "test" to do A/B testing on different meta-parameters of the markov chains for exploring the parameter space.

 ## Requirements

 - norns
+- midi (optional)
+- crow (optional)

 ## Documentation

+### quick start

+simply use K2/K3 to generate/modify sequences.

+- K2 modifies current sequence
+- K3 generates new sequence

+you can have sequences modify themselves and evolve in a completely generative way by modifying `PARAMS > sequences > evolution period`

+each time you generate/modify a sequence, it creates a saved sequence which you can recall.

+- K1+E1 selects saved sequence
+- K1+K3 loads saved sequence

+### not-quick start

+sequences are generated based on the transition probabilities in the markov chains. you can edit this properties to create your own style of generative acid basslines.

+- E1 selects markov chain
+- E2 selects transition
+- E3 changes transition probability

-the script essentially plays generatively by generating 16-note sequences based on 9 markov chains. the notes generated will either play in the build-in 303-style engine or can be output to the midi synth of your choice.
+the 16-note sequences based on 9 markov chains. the notes generated will either play in the build-in 303-style engine or can be output to the midi synth of your choice.

 this script assumes you have some basic understanding for a markov chain! you can get a lot of info and examples about markov chains [here](https://en.wikipedia.org/wiki/Markov_chain#Examples). feel free to ask questions.